Irish soda bread is a delicious hearty quick bread and is great served with any cozy meal.

 How to Make Irish Soda Bread

-- Add an egg and buttermilk a little at a time, stirring and kneading until smooth
+- Wet ingredients: Stir in the egg and buttermilk a little at a time.
+Knead the bread just until smooth.

-- Shape into a circle, cut a ½ inch X in the center and bake until golden brown.
+- Shape & Bake: Shape into a circle, cut a ½-inch X in the center, and bake until golden brown.

 Irish Soda Bread